mc1arke/sonarqube-community-branch-plugin/README.md

 # Building the plugin from source
 In case you want to try and test the current branch or build it for your development execute `./gradlew clean build ` inside of the project directory.
 This will put the built jar under `libs/sonarqube-community-branch-plugin*.jar`

+## How to debug the plugin from source
+When you want to debug the code, you should load the build jar onto the server as shown in the docker file.
+Uncomment the line in for the section of the source you want to debug.
+Connect with your favourite IDE to the specified port and start debugging.